daudix/daudix.one/content/colophon/index.md

 - [ ] Make the player on neocities display my current Spotify/last.fm
 - [ ] Style piclog.blue page
 - [ ] New ARG/Easter Egg type of thingy (?) (inspirations: Portal "dinosaur" ARG, SSTV)
+- [x] Add section with logos to Design
+- [x] Add section with unused icons to Design
 - [x] ~~Have some fun with the overscroll space~~
 - [x] Move this to-do from Codeberg to this website
 - [x] ~~Simplify game icon styles (use markdown list with `:nth-child` thingy and `::before`)~~